europeana/rd-europeana-python-api/CONTRIBUTING.md

 # fmt: on
 ```

-**Please note that this will cause flake8 to raise an error if your syntax does not fit in with our flake8 configurations.**
+**Please note that this does not make the snippet exempt from flake8 checks.
+An error will be raised both locally if you are using pre-commit and during pull request if your code does not agree with our flake8 configuration.**

 ####  Actionable tips